-All members of this family, except the spring greens, require a soil that is well supplied with organic material, while a spring dressing of a balanced fertiliser is beneficial.
+All members of the brassica family, except the spring greens, require a soil that is well supplied with organic material, while a spring dressing of a balanced fertiliser is beneficial.
 On all but alkaline soils, a dressing of hydrated lime in early spring is recommended.

 To avoid the danger of soil-borne diseases such as Club root, Brassicas should be rotated round the garden so that they grow in a different site each year for 3 years.
 They should only be returned to their original plot in the fourth year.